Hayden-Johnston/Discord-GPT-bot/README.md

 <br>

 ## Commands
-**/gpt** - Send query to Chat-GPT and the bot will output a response.
+**/gpt** {query} - Send query to Chat-GPT and the bot will output a response.
 Utilizes chat memory.
+example: /gpt Hello world!
-**/gptd** - Get a more detailed response by removing the character limit imposed by chat memory - **Does not utilize chat memory**
+**/gptd** {query} - Get a more detailed response by removing the character limit imposed by chat memory - **Does not utilize chat memory**
+example: /gptd Hello world!
 <br>
 **/gptn** - User resets their chat memory to begin a new conversation.
 <br>